Horea94/Fruit-Images-Dataset/readme.md

 Filename format: image_index_100.jpg (e.g. 32_100.jpg) or r_image_index_100.jpg (e.g. r_32_100.jpg) or r2_image_index_100.jpg. "r" stands for rotated fruit. "r2" means that the fruit was rotated around the 3rd axis.
 "100" comes from image size (100x100 pixels).

-Different varieties of the same fruit (apple for instance) are shown having different labels.
+Different varieties of the same fruit (apple for instance) are stored as belonging to different classes.

+## Repository structure ##

+Folders [Training](Training) and [Validation](Validation) contain all images with white backgrounds only.

+Folder [test-multiple_fruits](test-multiple_fruits) contains images with multiple fruits.
+Some of them are partially covered by other fruits.
+This is an excelent test for real-world detection.

+Folder [src](src) contains the python code for training the neural network.
+It uses the TensorFlow library.

+Folder [src/utils](src/utils) contains the C++ code used for extracting the fruits from the background.

 ## Neural network code ##